Danielaca18/cv-cli/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Planned Features
+- Support for plugins to extend functionality
+- Support for additional output formats (e.g., HTML, DOCX)
 - Verbosity Argument